Ameraucana

 We are very pleased with the progress of our Ameraucana egg color and size.
 Although the breed is known and accepted to lay varying shades of blue and green hues of medium size, we specifically select for a large, dark, saturated sky blue colored egg.

-Unfortunately, it is still possible for our line of Ameraucana to produce a white egg layer every now and then.
+Unfortunately, it is still possible for our line of BBS Ameraucana to produce a white egg layer every now and then.
 This is due to the many genetics that play a role in the make up of the blue egg color.
 Some of our birds are heterozygous (O/o+) for the blue egg color gene.
 This means they lay a blue egg as the blue gene is dominant (O) over the white recessive (o+) gene, but can pass their white recessive gene on to their offspring.
 If bred to another heterozygous bird, the offspring will have a 25% chance of becoming a recessive dominate carrier (o+/o+) of the white gene allowing them to produce white eggs instead of blue.
 These birds are still pure Ameraucana and will conform to the APA's Standard of Perfection for the breed, but will lack the ability to produce the desired blue eggs that the breed is known for.
 These birds should not be bred forward if it all possible.
-Deer Run Farm is working diligently to identify and remove these birds to thoroughly transition the flock into becoming a totally homozygous blue egg flock (anticipated Spring of 2024).
+Deer Run Farm is working diligently to identify and remove these birds to thoroughly transition the flock into becoming a totally homozygous blue egg flock (anticipated Fall of 2024).
 Most Ameraucana breeders aren't as aware of the genetic makeup in their flocks so we recommend asking before making your purchase.

 Our line of Ameraucana have an excellent lay rate.
 They are the first birds to start laying in the spring.
 The breed isn't known for large eggs.
 By hatching out only the largest eggs over several generations we are increasing the egg size of our flock.
 At this point in our breeding program, pullet eggs still average a USDA medium size.
 In general, egg size continues to increase with the age of the hen with adults laying a large egg.